webpy/webpy/README.md

 ```

 If you are still using Python 2.7, then please use web.py version 0.51
-which is intended to be our last version that supports Python 2.
+which is intended to be our last release that supports Python 2.
 ```
 # For Python 2.7
 pip2 install web.py==0.51